murtada58/Sorting-Algorithms/README.md

 press left arrow to decrease the array size and right arrow to increase the array size

-press p to enter the step mode in step mode array size can not be changed and pressing right allow will call update
+press p to enter the step mode in step mode array size can not be changed and pressing right arrow will call update